 I am not an old-timer as far as direct experience with Los Angeles history is concerned, but I do remember Valley Plaza and adjacent Laurel Plaza as at least moderately thriving centers.
 Sears, Robinsons-May, the United Artist movie theaters, along with assorted small retail outlets, were convenient alternatives to schlepping to the mega malls cropping up across the region.
-There was recreation, too.
-The Ice Capades Chalet was a place to cool off and hold birthday parties for kids.

 There is little evidence of the district’s golden years today.
 Macy’s is the only business worth mentioning in what has become the armpit of Council District 2.

 It is ironic that it took an outsider to shine the light on blight that has overtaken the former mall and its surroundings.
 Mitt Romney used it as a backdrop to criticize President Obama’s economic policies.

 Romney was off base on the target of his criticism - the White House played no role in the demise of the shopping center, or any other - but at least he reminded us that there has been no progress on addressing what has to be the most notorious example of failed local government in CD2.

 It is noteworthy that Council Member Paul Krekorian was upset by Romney’s visit, but it took the Republican candidate’s visit to get CD 2′s representative to publicly comment on the embarrassment that is right outside his office near Victory and Laurel Canyon.